gabanox/aws-eks/README.md

     git clone https://github.com/gcanales75/eks-work-env.git
     ```

-1. Runnin the below command will run a script that will install the following software and libraries:
+1. Running the below command will run a script that will install the following software and libraries:

     - python 3.8
     - pip